Are You Struggling To Find A Sense Of Meaning And Purpose?

 Depression therapy can also be a safe, nurturing space for you to examine all of the questions you might have about your life and its purpose.
-I invite conversations about anything and everything, whether you wish to focus on the personal or the existential.
-I welcome the big “whys.”
-I don’t pretend to have all the answers, but I will actively engage with your questions and fears, offer validation, and assist you in gaining insights about these symptoms and yourself.
-I am dedicated to helping you feel heard and accepted, and to remind you that you are not alone.
+We invite conversations about anything and everything, whether you wish to focus on the personal or the existential.
+We welcome the big “whys.”
+We don’t pretend to have all the answers, but we will actively engage with your questions and fears, offer validation, and assist you in gaining insights about these symptoms and yourself.
+We are dedicated to helping you feel heard and accepted, and to remind you that you are not alone.

 You may have questions or concerns about depression treatment…

 This pain is always here.
 Therapy will just make me dwell on it.